Gridiron Australia

-Gridiron Australia is the governing body of American football in Australia.
+American Football Australia is the governing body of American football in Australia.
 It is an approved sporting association under federal government regulations and is a member of the International Federation of American Football (IFAF).
 The organisation was formed in 1994 and organized leagues have played since 1983.

-Gridiron Australia oversees the country's national team, which has competed in the IFAF World Cup.
+American Football Australia oversees the country's national team, which has competed in the IFAF World Cup.
 It is a governing body of the state-level leagues and does not manage a national-level league itself.
 Seven out of the eight Australian states and territories run leagues; a total of 70 teams consisting of approximately 3000 players.
 Only six of the eight state leagues are currently registered under Gridiron Australia.
-Leagues also provide state-level teams to the Gridiron Australia National Championships.
-In 2012, the Australian Gridiron League was established by Gridiron Australia.
+Leagues also provide state-level teams to the American Football Australia National Championships.
+In 2012, the Australian Gridiron League was established by American Football Australia.
+The 2026 Champions were the Victorian Eagles.

 Organised gridiron has been played in Australia since 1983 and is always referred to as gridiron or American football rather than football to distinguish it from the other football codes such as rugby league, rugby union, Australian rules football or soccer.
-There is no uniform gridiron season in Australia, with the leagues playing at different times of the year.
+American Football Australia realigned the playing seasons so that the whole country competes at roughly the same time, to allow state and national teams to select and train players when they all share an off-season.
+Typically leagues play from September to December, with clubs starting their preseasons in June.